-As of February 28, 2017, serum is the primary diagnostic specimen for Zika virus RNA and serologic testing, and should be the priority specimen for collection and Zika Virus Real-time RT-PCR Test testing.
-The Zika Virus Real-time RT-PCR Test can also be used to test plasma and urine (urine collected alongside a patient-matched serum or plasma specimen).
-While some data from the US suggests that Zika virus RNA may be detectible for longer periods of time in urine than in serum, persistence of Zika virus RNA in urine is not well characterized.
+As of March 15, 2017, serum is the primary diagnostic specimen for Zika virus RNA and serologic testing, and should be the priority specimen for collection and Zika Virus Detection by RT-PCR testing.
+Zika Virus Detection by RT-PCR test can also be used to test EDTA plasma and urine (collected alongside a patient-matched serum or plasma specimen).
+While some data from the U.S. suggests that Zika virus RNA may be detectible for longer periods of time in urine than in serum, persistence of Zika virus RNA in urine is not well characterized.

-Along with serum or plasma specimens, healthcare providers are strongly encouraged to collect and submit additional recommended specimens (per CDC guidance), such as urine, to provide additional opportunities for detection of Zika virus infection.
-However, a patient-matched serum specimen should always be submitted with a urine specimen to facilitate reflex testing as outlined in the current CDC-issued algorithm (http://www.cdc.gov/zika/laboratories/lab-guidance.html).
+Along with serum specimens, healthcare providers are strongly encouraged to collect and submit additional recommended specimens (per CDC guidance), such as urine, to provide additional opportunities for detection of Zika virus infection.
+However, a patient-matched serum or plasma specimen should always be submitted with a urine specimen.